-I have been in the OpenStack community since 2013 and I am currently participating in the Product and Enterprise working groups along with Superuser.TV.
-At IBM Cloud, I am an Offering Manager for OpenStack Initiatives.
-In my current role, I am focused on open-source, product strategy, and participate extensively in OpenStack user committee initiatives.
-My background includes server/network operations, pre and post-sales engineering, as well as being a technologist focused on cloud and cloud-related eco-systems (Containers, CloudFoundry, Mesos, K8s, etc.)
+I have been in the OpenStack community since 2013 and I am currently participating in the Product WG, Enterprise WG and I also helped to define the newly created Active User Contributor (AUC) designation in the OpenStack community.
+At IBM Cloud, I am an Offering Manager focused on open-source collaboration, product strategy, and participate extensively in OpenStack user committee initiatives.
+My background includes server/network operations, pre and post-sales engineering, as well as being a technologist focused on cloud and cloud-related eco-systems (Containers, CloudFoundry, Mesos, K8s, FaaS, etc.)

-I am passionate about OpenStack and our community around emerging technologies, implications of technology shifts on datacenter architectures, and driving use-case based technology adoption.
+I am passionate about OpenStack and our community, emerging technologies, implications of technology shifts on datacenter architectures, and driving use-case based technology adoption.

 I'm involved in the following OpenStack projects: Cinder

 I’ve been an upstream community leader across multiple companies.
 OpenStack clouds are being used across the world in a variety of industries to provide new applications or host existing applications that take advantage of the agility, scale, and cloud services provided by our platform to enhance overall value and user experience for end users.
 I think its success is important since it shows the innovation and robustness that can be achieved through the benefits of open-source collaboration and diverse user and contributor base.

 Helping to establish the OpenStack Product working group is my biggest contribution to the OpenStack community.
 It helps ensure the voice and needs of our large user base (directly or indirectly) is brought back into our upstream community so that we can foster collaboration between OpenStack projects (or even within a single project) with the relevant segment of the user community.
 The work that has been done so far by the OpenStack Product working group can also serve to facilitate collaboration between OpenStack and other open source communities and I am excited to see us head in that direction in the future.